Check in/out: For 7 night packages check in is Saturday @ 5pm, Check out is Saturday @ 10am.

 Condo Problems: Call Carolina at Unique Services: CR cell 8888.4794.
 Add 011 and Country code (506) if dialing from the U.S.

 Dec-May: Sunny (bring plenty of sun screen and long sleeve shirts).

 May-August: Sunny mornings and scattered afternoon showers

 Sep-Oct: Rain most afternoons, peaking in October with an average 23” rainfall monthly

 November: Transitions back to the dry season.

 Time Difference: Costa Rica does NOT have daylight savings time.
-So from Oct - mid March CR is 1 hour behind the US east coast, and two hours behind from mid March-Oct.
+So from Oct - mid March CR is one hour behind the US east coast, and two hours behind from mid March-Oct.

 Early is best: The boats we use are the best in the fleet.
 That means they are the first to book.
 You should make your fishing reservations as soon as possible.
 If you have a particular boat in mind, check with Carolina to verify their availability before selecting your condo reservation dates.

 The boats we have in our fleet are licensed for 6 guests.

 Plan on being at the dock at 6:45am.
 You'll be back by 4:30pm.
 Every person on the boat will need a Costa Rica fishing license, $30 per person, good for 1 year.
 Buy this at the charter dock (cash; bring a copy of your passport/s.)